 The Bardia Community Homestay was established in 2011 in support of the World Wildlife Foundation in Dalla which is within close proximity to biodiverse Bardia National Park.
 The protected park is where you’re most likely to get a glimpse of incredible animal life.
 The hosts, having grown up sharing the land with the phenomenal wildlife in this area, are well-acquainted with tracking animals.

-This increases your likelihood of spotting one-horned rhinos, Bengal tigers, and more in the subtropical lowlands.
+This increases your likelihood of spotting one-horned rhinos, Bengal tigers, and more so in the subtropical lowlands.
 By hiring a guide through the homestay, you can be confident that a knowledgeable and environmentally conscious explorer will lead you into the wild.
 Your guide is an expert at locating wildlife—keep your eyes peeled for wild boars, Asian antelopes, striped hyenas, pangolins (the most poached animal on Earth), spotted chital deer, and endangered langur monkeys.

 Wildlife Spotting from the Community Forest Tree House

 Bardia National Park is so dense with wildlife that you may even be able to witness some of these species from the Community Forest Tree House.
-Those that want to be one with nature and rewild in the most serene settings can join a guide for a jungle walk through the National Park.
+Those who want to be one with nature and rewild in the most serene settings can join a guide for a jungle walk through the National Park.
 Jungle walks are your best chance of seeing wildlife without all the commotion from a jeep safari.
-Your guide will be a member of the native Tharu ethnic group and will prepare you on how to stay safe should you come across a tiger, rhino, or elephant.
+Your guide will be a member of the native Tharu ethnic group and will prepare you to stay safe should you come across a tiger, rhino, or elephant.
 Just follow the tiger paw prints and see where the adventure takes you!

 Chitwan's Authentic Tharu Village Experience

-In Nepal’s first protected area, Chitwan National Park, mindful travelers can stay at the authentic Tharu village via the Barauli Community Homestay.
+In Nepal’s first protected area, Chitwan National Park, mindful travellers can stay at the authentic Tharu village via the Barauli Community Homestay.
 The hosts, intimately familiar with the phenomenal wildlife that inhabits this area, are adept at tracking animals.
 This enhances your chances of encountering one-horned rhinos, Bengal tigers, and more in the subtropical lowlands.

 When you hire a guide through the homestay, be confident that you have a safe explorer leading you into the wild.
 This guide deeply respects the environment and animals, and is an expert at locating wildlife.
 Keep your eyes peeled for wild boars, Asian antelopes, striped hyenas, pangolins (the most poached animal on Earth), spotted chital deer, and endangered langur monkeys.